 Login to your Lob.com account and go to Settings > API Keys.
 Copy your Test Environment API key and paste into Zapier.

 Back in Zapier, you can open the Set up action tab to see how we’ve configured the postcard.

-Test the Lob action to confirm your test postcard is created successfully.
+Choose Lob action under Test action to confirm your test postcard is created successfully.